lukesvec/lukesvec/README.md

-# Luke.
-Hey there 👋.
-My name is Luke
+# Hey there 👋.
+My name is Luke.

 ### Full stack designer 🎨, developer 🛠 and military enthusiast 🔫